scirner22/dotfiles/README.md

 ### dotfiles
-Holds the default configuration I add after 'upping' a fresh vm at RJMetrics.
+Holds the default configuration I add after cooking a fresh vm at RJMetrics.

 ### Usage
 ```